Lynx Management Direction for the Northern Rockies

 Biological Opinion - of the Effects of National Forest Land and Resource Management Plans and Bureau of Land Management Land Use Plans on Canada Lynx - October 2000

-Canada Lynx Conservation Assessment and Strategy - August 2000
+Lynx Conservation Assessment and Strategy - 3rd Edition, August 2013

 The Conservation Agreements